DumbassAU/ohiorizzAPI/README.md

 An example Timer modifier can be found [here](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/MiraAPI.Example/Modifiers/ModifierTimerExample.cs).

 ## Options
-Options are also very simple in Mira API.
-Mira API handles all the hard work behind the scenes, so developers only have to follow a few steps to create their custom options.
-The Options API is split up into Groups and Options.
+Options are also very simple in ohio rizz API. ohio rizz API handles all the hard work behind the scenes, so developers only have to follow a few steps to create their custom options.
+The rizz opyions API is split up into Groups and Options.
 Every Option needs to be in a Group.

 To create a group, you need to create a class that inherits from the `AbstractOptionGroup` abstract class.
 Groups contain 4 properties, `GroupName`, `GroupColor`, `GroupVisible`, and `AdvancedRole`.
 Only the `GroupName` is required.